sir-omoreno/the_kitchen_ETL/README.md

 ### **Store Locator**

-To find the stores, we have two seperate steps.
+To find the stores, we have two separate steps.
 The first is finding the stores within New Jersey, and the second is to find whether the stores have the items we need.

-Through an api we searched for walmart stores within New Jersey.
+Through an api we searched for Walmart stores within New Jersey.

 1. We first uploaded a csv that contains all of the zipcodes within the United States.